Mattman135/EDA-project/README.md

 # EDA-project
-An exploratory data analyst project.

-Skills used in this project

-What is EDA (Extract, Transform, Load)?
-- Ask the right questions and use simple SQL to answer the questions.
+An Exploratory Data Analyst (EDA) project is used to answer business questions mainly using SQL.
-- The purpose is to understand the data and using:
+The purpose is to understand the data and using:
-- basic queries
+- basic queries,
-- data profiling
+- data profiling,
-- aggregations
+- aggregations,
-- subquery
+- subqueries.

 # Summary
 - There are 14 script files with the following purpose